 What I have most enjoyed while working with Create Streets is using my talents to help people in a very direct way.
 Though our collaborations started as counter proposals with no realistic chance of being built, as time goes by, we are increasingly asked to design schemes which do have a real chance of coming to fruition.
 I look forward to seeing these proposals being built and I hope that our shared ideas will be seen to have a very positive affect on the architecture of our towns and cities.

-Copies of the book, Designing Well-Tempered Towns, can be purchased from Francis Terry and Associates.
+If you are interested in these ideas and own urban schemes, you might like to buy a copy of Designing Well-Tempered Towns, which can be purchased from Francis Terry and Associates.